Antonditto/docker-torrserver/README.md

-# Docker conteiner for TorrServer
+# Docker container for TorrServer
 Run TorrServer on Docker containder